conda/conda-libmamba-solver/docs/dev/workflows.md

 ```

 Note we [deselect some upstream tests in our `pyproject.toml`](../../pyproject.toml) for a number of reasons.
-The CI workflows override `conda`'s PyTest settings in `setup.cfg` with the ones present in`conda-libmamba-solver`'s `pyproject.toml`.
+The CI workflows override `conda`'s pytest settings in `setup.cfg` with the ones present in`conda-libmamba-solver`'s `pyproject.toml`.
 This allows us to apply the ignored filters automatically.
 You can replace the files as well in your debugging sessions, but remember to revert once you are done!